Khayoon/Syfadin/README.md

 Hi there, I am Saif 👋  I'm looking to make a career transition into CS.
-After a few programming classes in high-school, I have always stayed close to software currently in a full stack course to get me up to speed at University of Helsinki
+After a few programming classes in high-school, I have always stayed close to software an im in a full stack enigneering program to get me up to speed at University of Helsinki

 I'm a coder and data hoarder/enthusiast, with expertise in Javascript (Node.js, Redwood.js, Preact.js), C#, Rust, and with extensive experience coding in Typescript, Lua, Ruby, and Python.
 My area of interest lies within databases, with a focus on distributed databases, and highly-available architectures, having had experience with PostgreSQL, MySQL, MongoDB, RethinkDB, Redis, InfluxDB, OrientDB, Firebase, CockroachDB, and TiDB.